 6. Coal Skinks

 The moniker “Coal Skinks” does not accurately describe their color.
-Rather, they are tan or dark brown.
-Its body has black stripes along the length of each side.
+They are tan or dark brown.
+Their body has black stripes along the length of each side.

 They are dependent on the damp environments found in open woodlands and forests.
 Because it lives most of its life beneath the leaf litter on the forest floor, it is quite rare.